Hansonius/VariableWing/README.md

 # VariableWing
-Reasearch into modeling a wing with continuously varying wing sweep based off the aerodynamic forces actuating a spring-damper system that tailors the wing into flying at an optimal Mach number.
+Reasearch into modeling a wing with continuously varying sweep in which the aerodynamic forces actuate a spring-damper system that tailors the wing into flying at an optimal Mach number.